Fort Parker massacre: John Richard Parker

 Cynthia Ann's brother John Richard Parker was ransomed back in 1842 along with his cousin, James Pratt Plummer.
-He was unable to adapt to white society and ran back to the Comanche.
-He later was left to die after he contracted smallpox during a Comanche raid into Mexico.
-The war party left a captive Mexican girl to care for him, and he restored her to her family after recovering, and spent the remainder of his life in Old Mexico after marrying her.
+He was unable to adapt to white society and ran away, returning to the Comanche.
+During a Comanche raid into Mexico, he contracted smallpox, and the Comanche war party that he was a member of abandoned him, leaving a Mexican girl that they had captured to care for him.
+After she nursed him back to health, he returned her to her family and eventually married her, settling in Mexico and becoming a stockman and rancher.
 During the American Civil War, he served in a Mexican Company within the Confederate Army.
-He later lived as stockman and rancher in Mexico, where he died in 1915.
+After the war, he returned to his life in Mexico, living there until he died in 1915.

 Rachel Plummer

-Rachel Plummer, the 17-year-old wife of Luther Plummer, daughter of James Parker, and cousin to Cynthia Parker and her brother John, was held captive by the Comanche for two years before being ransomed by her father.
+Rachel Plummer, the 17-year-old wife of Luther Plummer, daughter of James Parker, and cousin to Cynthia Parker and her brother John, was held captive and enslaved by the Comanche for two years before being ransomed by her father.
+During captivity she gave birth, but the baby was soon tortured and murdered by her Comanche master because the child interfered with her work.
 Her book on her captivity, Rachael Plummer's Narrative of Twenty-One Months' Servitude as a Prisoner Among the Comanchee Indians, was issued in Houston in 1838.
 This was the first narrative about a captive of Texas Indians published in the Republic of Texas, and it was a sensation not just there, but throughout the United States and even abroad.
 Rachel died in 1840, in childbirth, a year after being ransomed.